jiyu0903/flask_todo/README.md

 This means other apps, JavaScript front-ends, or even mobile apps can now create, read, update, and delete todos.
 It adds flexibility and modern integration potential, making the app much more powerful and scalable.

+I aldo added a Due Date feature for the to-do list.
+So that the user will be able to add the to-dos deadlines.

 ### Setup
 Create project with virtual environment